alu111222333/JSONtemplate/README.md

 # Multilanguage support
 All templates are translated automatically while loading, if there is a keywords present in format "@str.array_key"

-Key name not longer than 40 simbols.
+Key name not longer than 40 simbols, only english simbols, digits, underscore "_"

 Example:
 ```javascript